Assigning times to minimise reachability in temporal graphs: Conclusions and future work

-In order to better model real-world reordering problems of this form, it would be interesting to consider a generalisation of \tempOrd\, in which each edge-class has a list of permitted times.
-This would correspond to practical restrictions on when each individual event can be scheduled: for example, a particular event might have to be schedule for a specific day of the week or at a certain time of year (while the ``Spring Bull Sale'' can perhaps be rescheduled within a window of a several weeks, it is probably not acceptable to move it to October).
+In spite of the many intractability results for the problems considered so far, the overall goal remains to model real-world reordering problems of this form, and to this end it would be relevant to consider a generalisation of \tempOrd\, in which each edge-class has a list of permitted times.
+This would correspond to practical restrictions on when each individual event can be scheduled: for example, a particular event might have to be scheduled for a specific day of the week or at a certain time of year (while the ``Spring Bull Sale'' can perhaps be rescheduled within a window of a several weeks, it is probably not acceptable to move it to October).
 We believe that our FPT algorithm for trees (parameterised by the maximum permitted reachability) can be adapted to deal with a list version in the singleton case, but it is not even clear whether the singleton version can be solved efficiently on DAGs when arbitrary lists of permitted times are allowed.
 A further generalisation would be to associate different costs with the possible times for each edge class (to model the different costs that might be associated with rescheduling events to different times), and seek to minimise the maximum reachability subject to a given budget constraint.

 A number of other variations would also be of practical interest.
 For certain applications, it might also be relevant to consider the problem of minimising the \emph{average} cardinality of the reachability set over all vertices of the graph, or indeed the expected size of the reachability set (perhaps given some distribution over starting vertices) in a probabilistic model where each edge has an associated transmission probability.
 Additionally, previous work on temporal graphs has addressed a notion of $(\alpha,\beta)$-reachability, in which the timesteps at which consecutive edges in a temporal path are active must differ by at least $\alpha$ and at most $\beta$ \cite{temporalReview,temp-edge-del}; this is a more realistic model for the spread of a disease, as individuals are not instantaneously infectious when infected, and do not remain infectious indefinitely.
-It would be very interesting to investigate this problem in the reordering context introduced here.
+It would be very interesting to investigate this problem in the reordering context introduced~here.